UK unveils $420 billion lifeline for firms hit by coronavirus

 NO TIME TO BE "SQUEAMISH" ABOUT DEBT The Bank of England said it would set up a new fund with the finance ministry to buy commercial debt with a term of up to one-year issued by investment-grade companies making a "material contribution" to Britain's economy.

-It added that the fund would be financed out of the creation of central bank reserves -- in other words with new money, much like the BoE's quantitative easing programme.
-Earlier on Tuesday, Britain's budget forecasters said the scale of the borrowing needed to fight the coronavirus hit to the economy might resemble the country's immense debt splurge during World War Two.
+The fund would be financed by the creation of central bank reserves, much like the BoE's quantitative easing programme.
+Britain's budget forecasters said the scale of the borrowing needed might resemble the country's immense debt splurge during World War Two.

-Investors are watching for another rate cut, possibly before the BoE's next scheduled announcement on March 26.
-The central bank is also expected to expand its 435 billion-pound government bond-buying programme.

-(1 = 0.8297 pounds) (Additional reporting by David Milliken and Elizabeth Howcroft Writing by William Schomberg; editing by Guy Faulconbridge, William Maclean)
+(1 = 0.8297 pounds) (Additional reporting by David Milliken and Elizabeth Howcroft Writing by William Schomberg; Editing by Guy Faulconbridge, William Maclean and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)